-Grade Level: 9, 11, 12 Resolvable around Lab: No Physical Education
+Grade Level: 9, 11, 12 Resolvable around Lab: No Level: non-weighted

 The Neshaminy School District requires each student to complete a physical education course successfully each year.
-The physical education program emphasizes participation at all grade levels.
-The physical education course of study in grades 9 through 12 of the Neshaminy School District has been developed to provide varied and safe individual, dual, team, total health fitness, recreational, and leisure time activities.
+The physical education course of study in grades 9, 11 and 12 of the Neshaminy School District has been developed to provide varied and safe individual, dual, team, total health fitness, recreational, and leisure time activities.
 Throughout the activities involved, the physical education staff adheres to the principle that our students are individuals with varying capacities or potentials and different physical, mental, social, and emotional needs.